adamant-antithesis/todo_test/README.md

 To exit the PostgreSQL shell, type the command \q and press Enter.

-8. Create .env file on 'task_managet_test' level
+8. Create .env file on 'task_manager_test' level

     SECRET_KEY=<your_secret_key>
     DB_PASSWORD=<your_db_password>